 We endeavour to make the process as stress-free as possible for our clients and seek to eliminate the possibility of terminal business failure by loss of trading ability.
 We consider that each client’s case and business is unique, therefore we adopt a bespoke approach tailored to suit individual circumstances.
 We are a specialist City of London law firm made up of Solicitors & Barristers and based in the Middle Temple Inns of Court adjacent to the Royal Courts of Justice.
 We will be able to offer your company a fixed fee service to understand your circumstances then prepare, file and present a Validation Order application to the Companies Court at the Royal Courts of Justice (Rolls Building), or the relevant High Court District Registry or County Court with jurisdiction.

 If you are seeking a Validation Order or have an insolvency matter and need urgent help, advice or representation we are able to assist.
-Just call or email us now for a free initial consultation; our Validation Order team are waiting to help.
+Just call or email us now for a fixed fee initial consultation; our Validation Order team are waiting to help.

 Please note: If you have been served a winding-up petition do not delay in contacting us as your matter can be handled more effectively (and the need for a validation order possibly avoided) the sooner you contact us.